Modes of Transportation – On a Bicycle

 Braking and turning properly

-Most bikes do not brake well in the rain, even those equipped with integrated brakes or disc brakes.
+Most bikes do not brake well in the rain, even those equipped with disc brakes.

-Here is how to brake in the rain:
+Here is what to do in the rain:

 - pedal slowly

-- once the brakes are engaged, brake firmly
+- once the brakes have started to grab the wheel, brake firmly

-- adherence is poorer on wet pavement.
+- tire traction is not as good on wet pavement.
 Make turns slowly, without tilting too much